Buttery Sweet Potato Casserole

 This Buttery Sweet Potato Casserole is packed with delicious fall flavors and topped with a brown sugar nut topping.

 Over the years I have both played host and been hosted for the Thanksgiving holiday.
-In fact, you can find my 10 Best Tips for Hosting Thanksgiving here if you are on the host side this year.
+You can find my 10 Best Tips for Hosting Thanksgiving here if you are on the host side this year.

-Of all the classic dishes that were served, one has never made a reappearance on my Thanksgiving table, sweet potato casserole.
-Growing up, sweet potato casseroles only consisted of goopy baked dishes of marshmallows and a thin layer of sweet potatoes.
+Of all the classic dishes of Thanksgiving, one has never made a reappearance on my Thanksgiving table as a host.
+Classic sweet potato casserole.
+Growing up, sweet potato casseroles only consisted of goopy baked dishes of melted mini marshmallows and a thin layer of mashed sweet potatoes.

 If memory serves me right, my sister was the only one to scoop them onto her plate willingly.
 And I probably don’t have to tell you that they were always the one dish left almost untouched.
 Though you might have yourself a much better memory of this classic dish.
 I am still happy to present you with this delicious Buttery Sweet Potato Casserole.
 If anything, let it be a great alternative to your usual sweet potato casserole.